******.*** Listed by thegentlemen Ransomware Group

 Largest manufacturer ranked #* globally, ~ $1.2B revenue (2025), operates in 140+ countries, 60,000+ partners, ships 10M+ ****** annually, invests 12% of revenue in R&D, with factories in **** and ***.

-On April 14, 2026, the ransomware group known as thegentlemen added the domain of a major global manufacturer to its leak site, confirming that internal files had been exfiltrated during a ransomware attack.
+On April 14, 2026, the ransomware group known as thegentlemen added the domain of a major global manufacturer to its leak site, claiming that internal files had been exfiltrated during a ransomware attack.
 The company, a top-ranked producer of consumer and industrial products with roughly $1.2 billion in 2025 revenue, operates in more than 140 countries and maintains relationships with over 60,000 partners.
 While the exact number of individuals whose information appears in the stolen files remains unknown, anyone whose personal data was stored in the company’s internal systems could be affected.

 Public reporting indicates the incident involves the theft of internal company files rather than a direct compromise of customer databases.
 The manufacturer ships more than 10 million units annually, invests 12 percent of revenue in research and development, and maintains factories in two key regions.
 Available details from the ransomware.live portal show the data was listed for potential public release after the company did not meet the group’s demands.
 No confirmed count of exposed records has been published, but the nature of internal files typically includes employee records, partner contracts, and operational spreadsheets that can contain names, contact details, and financial information.